 Vomiting is rarely a specific sign of a specific problem.
 From something he has eaten disagreeing with his stomach to a chronic underlying health condition that causes your pet to be sick, vomiting can occur for a wide variety of reasons.
-Many vomiting episodes happen as one-offs, and these are often due to your pet having eaten something that they shouldn’t, or due to stress or anxiety.
+Many vomiting episodes happen as one-offs, and these are often due to your pet having eaten something that they shouldn’t, or due to stress or anxiety and start to yelp.

 However, in some circumstances, an animal may suffer from chronic vomiting.
 This refers to repeated episodes, lasting more than a few days.
 In this instance, the vomiting is almost certainly the result of an ongoing health problem that requires professional veterinary attention.